Skip to content

 • gifts in accordance with social or cultural practices.

-The University recognises that entertaining key stakeholders can be legitimate business that is beneficial to the operations of the University.
-Examples of such key stakeholders include:
+The University recognises that entertaining key stakeholders may be beneficial to the operations of the University.
+Examples of key stakeholders include:

-• representatives from other universities and government agencies
+• representatives from other universities and government agencies, and

 • Students and their families and friends for official University functions e.g. graduations and Scholarship awards.